AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/files-back-recover.md

 ### GDS location {#gds-location}

 If you leave the location setting empty during installation, the location defaults to a directory under the application server installation.
-You must back up the following directory for your application server:
+Back up the following directory for your application server:

 * (JBoss) `[appserver root]/server/'server'/svcnative/DocumentStorage`
 * (WebLogic) `[appserverdomain]/'server'/adobe/AEMformsserver/DocumentStorage`